friendly-traceback/docs/source/syntax_tracebacks_en_3.10.rst

     In older version of Python, `print` was a keyword.
     Now, `print` is a function; you need to use parentheses to call it.
+    Note that arguments of `print` must be separated by commas.

 (185) print is a function 7